Pizza-La: History

-Sponsored stores
+Stores

+While Pizza-La is primarily a delivery service, take-out stores called Pizza-La Style have operated since 2020, and are mostly located inside supermarkets.

 The Fuji-Q Highland theme park has a Pizza-La store next to the "Tondemina" pendulum ride, which offers a themed pizza with sausages placed to make it resemble the rotating disk.
 Due to the attraction's resemblance to a pizza, the Pizza-La logo is printed onto the pendulum arm that supports the disk.

 In addition, on October 5, 2006, the KidZania branch in Tokyo first provided a pizza preparation activity sponsored by Pizza-La.

+Food trucks

+Food trucks called Pizza-La Caravan operate outside of the chain's normal delivery range.
+They are known to go to remote regions in Japan, including to the Izu Islands.

 Sporting events

 Pizza-La is a former sponsor of Bowling Revolution P★League.

 Public health incident

 On August 24, 2013, images in which two part-time employees of Pizza-La's Higashiyamato branch in Tokyo posed inside its sink and refrigerator were released onto the Internet.
 On the same day they were found to have gone viral on Twitter and several bulletin boards.
 The following day a public apology was made by the company, and the Higashiyamato branch was temporarily closed while disposal of preserved foods and disinfection of the sink and refrigerator began.
 As of August 30 the two employees were fired.
 The company that acted as a franchisee of the Higashiyamato branch had lost consumer trust due to the incident and suspended business in October 2015.
 On July 27, 2016, the company began bankruptcy proceedings with the Tokyo District Court.

 It was also found that said employees had released images of themselves squatting on display shelves and inside refrigeration cabinets at the Seiyu supermarket in Ōme, Tokyo a day before the incident, on August 23.